No Inventory Is an Obstacle-Long

 The only reason I can see that the sponsor/contact has for requiring inventory is that she's advertising the event as a cash and carry kind of thing, ie. "get all of your holiday shopping done at once."
 Still, with the explanations that others have given, I bet you could talk her into letting you participate.

-1. What does "No Inventory Is an Obstacle-Long" mean?
+What does "No Inventory Is an Obstacle-Long" mean in the context of direct sales?

 Similar Pampered Chef Threads